mkdagakr/swag-of-india/README.md

 # swag-of-india
-Swag of India is an E-commerce website where you can buy latest outfit of girls and boys.
-Created web page using HTML, CSS, Bootstrap and JavaScript.
-Used localStorage, Fetch, JSON etc to made website
+Swag of India is a responsive e-commerce website.
+The technologies used in this project are HTML, CSS, JavaScript and Bootstrap.
+There are a few important modules in the project like home page, image carousel, product listing page, product page, cart page, wishlist page etc. For cart-page we are using localstorage to temporarily storing data before clicking on the checkout button.